accoffin12/CrimeVictimAnalysis_Capstone/README.md

 ## Prerequisites:
 1. Git
 2. Python 3.7 (3.11+ preferred)
+3. Jupyter Notebooks
-3. VS Code Editor
+4. VS Code Editor
-4. VS Code Extesion: Python (by Microsoft)
+5. VS Code Extesion: Python (by Microsoft)

 ## Installation:
 The following instructions allow for the instalation of packages and creation of an enviroment to run this notebook.